-This tutorial shows you how to engrave and laser cut cardboard to make a stable chair out of it.
+This tutorial shows you how to laser engrave and cut cardboard to make a stable chair.

 Trotec laser used